 I’ve spoken about this a lot, but that’s because it’s so often overlooked.
 Heat is just as big a culprit as sun exposure when it comes to hyperpigmentation.
 This means you could spend all day in the shade, wearing a hat and slathered in sunscreen, but if it’s hot out and your internal temperature is rising, pigment cells will still be triggered.

-Fighting hyperpigmentation is an uphill battle, and it’s normal to see a little more of it as we get older since pigment cells start to rise to the surface over time.
+But fighting hyperpigmentation is an uphill battle, and it’s normal to see a little more of it as we get older since pigment cells start to rise to the surface over time.
 If there are enough of them, they can bunch together.
 When this happens, we start to see brown spots and an uneven skin tone.
-(If this sounds like your main concern, you may be a Skin Type 8!)

 Luckily, there are a few ways you can fight back against hyperpigmentation.
 First, it goes without saying that you should avoid direct sun exposure and overheating the skin as much as you can.
-In addition, use a vitamin C serum and broad-spectrum sunscreen (reapplied often when outdoors) every single day.
-Tinted, mineral sunscreens containing zinc oxide or titanium dioxide have been shown to be especially effective for reducing hyperpigmentation, but at the end of the day go with whichever sunscreen you’ll like wearing.
-Consistency is key!
+Secondly, using the ingredient tranexamic acid (it’s NOT an exfoliating acid) is gentle to use all summer long and you can find it in HyperFix Fading Toner.
+In addition, use a no-sting, no-burn vitamin C serum and broad-spectrum sunscreen (reapplied often when outdoors) every single day.
+Consistency is key here!

 5. Increased Oil Production